FindMySchool LogoFindMySchool

 Admissions are competitive.
 Recent demand figures show 146 applications for 38 offers, which is a ratio of 3.84 applications per place.
 This is consistent with the school’s status as oversubscribed.
 Competition for places is the limiting factor.

-For September 2026 entry into Reception, Nottinghamshire’s published timeline opens applications on 03 November 2025, with the national closing date on 15 January 2026.
-Offers are released on 16 April 2026 (or the next working day if it falls on a weekend).
+For September 2027 entry into Reception, Nottinghamshire’s published timeline opens applications on 2 November 2026, with the national closing date on 15 January 2027.
+Offers are released on 16 April 2027.

 Because the school is voluntary aided, it is also its own admissions authority and applies its own oversubscription criteria within the local authority coordinated process.
-The published admission number for 2026/27 is 45.
-Up to 20% of places (9 in total) are designated as Foundation Places, tied to a demonstrated commitment to church school education supported through a supplementary form and verified worship attendance criteria.
+The published arrangements include Foundation Places tied to a demonstrated commitment to church school education supported through a supplementary form and verified worship attendance criteria.
 The remaining places are Community Places, allocated through a priority order that includes siblings and then proximity, with distance measured using local authority software.

 Practically, this means families who want their faith practice considered should plan early enough to complete both the local authority application and the school’s supplementary form by the published deadline.
 Families applying under non-faith routes still apply through the standard Nottinghamshire process, and should focus on the school’s oversubscription criteria and distance measurement approach.